 Only a minority of breast cancers are explained by inherited mutations, and not everyone with a faulty gene will develop breast cancer.
 If you are concerned that you may have an increased risk of breast cancer due to family history, please consult your doctor.

 Diagnosis of breast cancer in men

 Although survival rates for breast cancer have improved, finding it early before it has spread to other parts of the body, still provides the best chance for survival.
-Getting to know your body [link to ‘how to check for breast cancer’ page], and seeing your doctor if you notice any unusual breast changes, will help you find breast cancer early.
+Getting to know your body, and seeing your doctor if you notice any unusual breast changes, will help you find breast cancer early.